Flynn / Industries

 Auditable integrity for the equipment patients depend on.

 SaMD, HIPAA, and clinical workflows demand transparent, deterministic, and replayable detection.
-Flynn's single-file source and locked-threshold architecture are designed for the documentation packages regulators ask for.
+Flynn's single-binary, locked-threshold architecture is designed for the documentation packages regulators ask for.

 The Challenge